 Choose Your Avatar

 But there’s a deeper one hiding which I’d rather not discuss.
 Jack Fowler, National Review’s publisher, in his own response to French suggested it.
 He wrote:

 We (believers) seem to require more moral guidance, pronouncements, behavior — salvation! — from an American president than we do of actuality shepherds of our souls, whether or not it’s the parish priest, the rabbi, the bishop, the minister.

 I’m unsure Fowler put it exactly correctly.
 I don’t think we wish leaders to guide us.
 We would like leaders who express us.
 At least, the idealized version of ourselves.
 Since French is admittedly a devotee of World of Warcraft, I’ll put this in role-playing game terms.
 We don’t want to try politics.
 We would like to search out avatars.

-In online role-playing games like Genshin Impact (which you can get codes from InverseGamer to level up your game play), you decide on an avatar that represents you.
+In online role-playing games like Genshin Impact, you decide on an avatar that represents you.
 The qualities you wish to think you’ve got, maybe wish you had more abundantly.
 By spending weeks or months represented by female avatars, Male players might feel uncomfortable.
 (I think they must.)
 In my favorite strategy game, Medieval Total War II (Crusades), I’ve tried over once to play a Muslim country.
 I just can’t pair.
 It sounds like … voting for a Democrat.